javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 alert( +sum.toFixed(2) ); // 0.3
 ```

-We also can temporarily multiply the numbers by 100 (or a bigger number) to turn them into integers, do the maths, and then divide back.
+We also can temporarily multiply powers of 10 to turn them into integers, do the maths, and then divide back.
 Then, as we're doing maths with integers, the error somewhat decreases, but we still get it on division:

 ```js run
 alert( (0.1 * 10 + 0.2 * 10) / 10 ); // 0.3